-"The Worlds and Works of the Nelson Brothers" was constructed as a semester's coursework at Amherst College during Spring 2014.
+"The Worlds and Works of the Nelson Brothers" was constructed as a semester's coursework at Amherst College during Spring 2014, and these bios date from that spring.
 The archival materials displayed in this exhibit come from the "Nelson Family Juvenilia Collection of Pamela Russell and Murray McClellan, ca. 1892-1895" in Archives and Special Collections at Amherst College's Frost Library, and from the collections of the Goshen Historical Society.

 Kait Feldmann graduated from Hampshire College, where she wrote her Division III (senior thesis) on playing and reality in children's books.
 In addition to her lifelong passion for children's literature, she is enamored with the stories and drawings that children produce, and fell in love with the Nelson brother manuscripts at first sight.
 Kait is now an editorial assistant at Scholastic.

 Saul Grullon is (technically) a junior at Amherst College, majoring in English and Spanish—with a particular interest in marinating himself in creative writing.
 "The Worlds and Works of The Nelson Brothers" has justified his theory that creative writing is a powerful weapon and that anyone opposing should stop watching Star Wars and start reading the Nelson Brothers' pieces.
 He is also working on his own creative writing in a thesis and will continue this project as a Mellon Research Fellow.

 Gillian Lupinski is a Junior at Amherst majoring in Chemistry and Mathematics.
 Having been a bookworm from a young age and a Children's Library Assistant during high school, Gillian jumped at the opportunity to explore the writings of the talented Nelson brothers.
 She has enjoyed both scrutinizing and writing about the texts as well assisting with the construction of the website (the title banner in particular).